Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 The switching threshold is influenced by several factors, including:

-   1. Device Characteristics: The physical properties of the transistors used in the circuit, such as their threshold voltage (Vth), affect the overall switching threshold of the circuit.
+   **1. Device Characteristics:** The physical properties of the transistors used in the circuit, such as their threshold voltage (Vth), affect the overall switching threshold of the circuit.

-   2. Supply Voltage: The operating voltage of the circuit can impact the switching threshold.
+  **2. Supply Voltage:**  The operating voltage of the circuit can impact the switching threshold.
 As the supply voltage changes, the switching threshold may also shift.

-   3. Temperature: Temperature variations can cause changes in the electrical characteristics of the transistors, which can in turn affect the switching threshold.
+   **3. Temperature:** Temperature variations can cause changes in the electrical characteristics of the transistors, which can in turn affect the switching threshold.

-   4. Process Variations: Manufacturing variations can lead to differences in the electrical properties of transistors, which can influence the switching threshold of the circuit.
+   **4. Process Variations:** Manufacturing variations can lead to differences in the electrical properties of transistors, which can influence the switching threshold of the circuit.

-   5. Load Capacitance: The capacitive load connected to the output of the circuit can affect the switching threshold due to the dynamic behavior of the circuit during switching.
+   **5. Load Capacitance:** The capacitive load connected to the output of the circuit can affect the switching threshold due to the dynamic behavior of the circuit during switching.

 ![image](https://github.com/user-attachments/assets/31e3b8d8-189c-40b3-bfdb-f3ec66e79c79)